 Eat a variety of colorful fruits and vegetables each day.

+The AHA recommends products that are at least 51% whole grains compared to refined grains.
 Always read food labels, and make sure the first ingredient is a whole grain.

 Lean Beef or Pork, Poultry, & Fish

 When eating meat, it’s best to go lean.

 Red meat (like beef, pork, and lamb) generally has higher amounts of saturated fats compared to skinless chicken, fish, and plant protein, the AHA says.
 Saturated fats can raise your cholesterol and your risk of heart disease.